top of page

 Jess Whitley

 Dr. Jess Whitley is a Professor of Inclusive Education in the Faculty of Education at the University of Ottawa.
-She is currently serving as Vice-Dean, Research and Professional Development.
-Jess conducts collaborative research in areas including school attendance and absenteeism, school inclusion/exclusion, mental health literacy, inclusive education policy, teacher preparation for inclusive education and the wellbeing of children and youth with mental health issues.
-She teaches courses related to these topics at the B.Ed. and graduate level and supervises graduate students studying a range of related areas.
-All of these efforts have the goal of improving social, emotional and academic outcomes for children and youth.
+Jess holds a University Research Chair on Inclusion, Mental Health & School Attendance (w/ Crossroads Children’s Mental Health Centre).
+Jess conducts collaborative research in areas including school attendance and absenteeism, school inclusion/exclusion, inclusive education policy, teacher preparation for inclusive education and the wellbeing of children and youth with mental health issues.

 Subscribe to our newsletter • Don’t miss out!